 “To give is non-attachment,”

-Satori is a profound and transformative experience that can bring a sense of clarity and enlightenment.
-It’s a moment of sudden realization or understanding that can completely shift your perspective and bring a new level of awareness to your life.
+Yes it is true that Satori is a profound and transformative experience that can bring a sense of clarity and enlightenment.
+However it is a moment of sudden realization or understanding that can completely shift your perspective and bring a new level of awareness to your life.